 What they don’t know yet is that the loss they feel will soon be replaced with new endeavors that will excite them and inspire them.
 That their future will be filled with moments of realization as they begin to understand how much football prepared them for life.
 They will also learn that with each realization will come a longing to do it all again.

-They will smile on a random afternoon as they talk about a game, a play, a season, a coach, a teammate that changed everything for them, and if they dwell too long on any one of these things they will also get choked up.
+They will smile on a random afternoon as they talk about a game, a play, a season, a coach, a teammate that changed everything for them, and if they dwell too long on any one of these things they will also feel the sting in their eyes.
 They will forever be connected to a group of people that have fought alongside them, and while those relationships will change they will not disappear.

 They will feel gratitude for a sport that gave them so many opportunities.
 They will feel loss as they wonder if they will ever feel the rush of competition again.
 They will feel pride in themselves, their team, and all that they have accomplished.
 They will forever long for one more play, one more chance at greatness.